SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 Perform the following step in your Cloudshell console to create your environment.

 1. Clone the Github repo
-1. Change to the se-summit folder
+1. Change directory to the se-conf-sdwan-workshop/se-summit folder
 1. Initialize Terraform
 1. Create Terraform Plan
 1. Apply Terraform Plan

 > **Copy and paste these commands into your Cloudshell console.**
 > The terraform variable `username` will be populated with the value of the environment variable `USER`

 ```sh
 git clone https://github.com/FortinetSecDevOps/se-conf-sdwan-workshop.git